What is CASPA? How does it work? When is it due? Read on to find the answers to all of the questions and more!

 If you’re considering becoming a physician assistant, it’s essential you understand what the CASPA application is, which is what this guide will cover!

-Once these materials are uploaded, CASPA will transmit your application to your desired programs.
+Once these application materials are uploaded, CASPA will transmit your application to your desired programs.
 It is similar to the AMCAS, VMCAS, and PharmCAS, as it is a centralized application processing service.
 Regardless of the number of PA programs you want to apply to, you'll only need to submit one application to CASPA!

 In case you’re confused by some of these dates, CASPA allows students to submit their applications before their transcripts, evaluations, and official test scores are received by CASPA.
 Keep an eye out on the status of your application.
 You will be notified once your materials are received by CASPA and when your application is verified!

 To fully answer the question, “what is CASPA?”, you should know how much it costs.
+PA school itself is costly, but the application process can be as well!

 The cost to apply to your first program through CASPA is $184.
 It will cost an additional $61 per program that you apply to.
 Your program may require additional supplemental fees as well.
 You will have to reach out to them to figure out how to pay these, as it will not be done through CASPA.